 - Corso Ercole Este is a UNESCO World Heritage Site don’t miss it when in Ferrara

-- I also mention Ferrari in La Custode – The Guardian
+- I also mention Ferrara in a very short story: La Custode – The Guardian

 - Ferrara also gets a mention in my article The Importance of a Bicycle in Italy

 - Estebar Pizzeria and Ristorante Friendly restaurant – great food.

 - www.artedeicontrari.com beautiful cards, posters, photographs of Ferrara.

 - Updated: 10 November 2018